rjwalls/CS4401-notes/2019-03-12-basics_bufferoverflows.md

 In this lecture, we are going to dive right into exploiting binaries.
 We will begin with simple stack-based buffer overflows and work our way to the venerable stack-smashing example.
-We try to answer important questions such as: What are `setuid` binaries?
+We try to answer important questions such as:
-What is priviledge escalation.
+What is arbitrary code execution?
+What are `setuid` binaries?
+What is priviledge escalation?

-### stack0
+### Our First Challenge Binary

+This the source code for the `stack0` challenge binary.
+Your objective is to figure out how to exploit this binary.
+What do I mean by exploit?
+Well, loosely I mean that your job is to take control of how `stack0` executes to accomplish some nefarious goal.
+Here that goal is to read the contents of `flag.txt`;
+presumably because we don't have permission to read it directly.

 ```c